Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-fullscreen-blit.md

     > **Note**: To visualize the example in XR, configure the project to use XR SDK.
 [Add the MockHMD XR Plugin to the project](https://docs.unity3d.com/Packages/com.unity.xr.mock-hmd@latest/index.html).
 Set the **Render Mode** property to **Single Pass Instanced**.

 The example is complete.

+## Additional resources

+For more information on performing the blit operation in Compatibility Mode, refer to the [Using textures section in the URP 14 (Unity 2022) documentation](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@14.0/manual/working-with-textures.html).